Naelus/broadcastify-cli/README.md

 ### TODO:
-Need to make changes to transcription to give timestamped outputs Would be nice to also do diarization, need to look into that Need to update readme with further info on other flags I added
+Need to make changes to transcription to give timestamped outputs

+Would be nice to also do diarization, need to look into that

+Need to update readme with further info on other flags and tweaks I've added so far